 Use garbage cans with tight-fitting lids.
 Garbage attracts small mammals that, in turn, attract cougars.

 Livestock and small animals, such as goats, sheep, and chickens, are attractants to cougars.
 Outdoor livestock should be kept in secure pens and away from forest boundaries.
 For a larger property, consider using a guard animal.
 There are specialty breeds of dogs that can defend livestock.
-Donkeys and llamas have also successfully been used as guard animals.
 As with any guard animal, pros and cons exist.
 Purchase a guard animal from a reputable breeder who knows the animal he or she sells.
 Some breeders offer various guarantees on their guard animals, including a replacement if an animal fails to perform as expected.

 Encountering a cougar